ykcsoftwarer/ykcsoftwarer/README.md

 <img src="https://media.giphy.com/media/PmAjqmm4beKervYzFr/giphy.gif" align="right" width="300"></br>
 </br>

-- 👋 Hi, I’m @ykcsoftwarer
+- 👋 Hi, I’m @ykcsoftwarer mechanic engineer but I find myself in software.
+🎆 Exploring routes to new visions and be a part of the new visions.
+🧐 A new age enthusiast.
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... ie. IT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+☕ Coffee is how I keep up with code

+📬 Connect with me:

 [![Linkedin: VPA](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yusuf-kucukcopur)
 [![website](https://img.shields.io/badge/gmail-f1f2f6.svg?&style=for-the-badge&logo=gmail&logoColor=red)](mailto:yusufkucukcopur@gmail.com)